webcooltz/bulk-rename/README.md

 ### Getting current video metadata

-- Run `npm run start` to get the videos' metadata in your directory listed in the /input/input.json file
+- Run `npm run prep` to get the videos' metadata in your directory listed in the /input/input.json file
 - It will compare the scraped IMDB data and match them up
 - Double-check the info is correct before proceeding